aratakileo/emogg/README.md

 If you don't want the emoji name to be transformed into an emoji, you can escape the emoji name by putting a backslash in front of it, thus: `\:emoji_name:`.

 ### How can I add my own emojis?
+You can easily convert emojis from any discord server into a resource pack on [our website](https://aratakileo.github.io/emogg-resourcepack-maker/)!

+If you want to configure the emoji resource pack in more detail or study the structure of such resource packs, then in this case, information for more advanced users is provided below.

 Next, the `assets/emogg/emoji` directory of the resource pack will be designated as the main directory or the main folder of the resource pack.

 To add your emojis to the game, just add pictures in the format `.gif` or `.png` to the main directory inside your resource pack.
 Each picture added in this way will be automatically added to the game as an emoji.